Book Marketing and Publicity

 Pre- and post-publication efforts

-There are two main types of publicity we need to keep aware of: (a) pre-publication/advanced, which is anything that can happen before the book releases and does not typically include sales (though our distributor can accept back orders any time after they list the book), and (b) post-publication, or anything that can only happen once the work is released and where having an actual, purchasable copy is key.
+There are two main types of publicity we need to keep aware of: (a) pre-publication/advance, which is anything that can happen before the book releases and does not typically include sales (though our distributor can accept back orders any time after they list the book), and (b) post-publication, or anything that can only happen once the work is released and where having an actual, purchasable copy is key.
 Please keep in mind that anything that happens pre-publication can usually also happen or continue happening post-publication.

 Good pre-publication activities